scale-it/algo-builder/packages/web/README.md

 `algob` uses `@algo-builder/web` package.
 However It is not possible to use `algob` directly in a web app, because `algob` uses nodejs file system.
 Therefore we created a lightweight `@algo-builder/web` package to provide common functionality and support dapp development.

-In Web package we pass transaction [parameters](https://github.com/scale-it/algo-builder/blob/master/docs/guide/execute-transaction.md) same as we do in `algob`.
+In the `@algo-builder/web` package we pass transaction [parameters](https://github.com/scale-it/algo-builder/blob/master/docs/guide/execute-transaction.md) in the same way as we do in `algob`.

 ## Important links